w3f/Grants-Program/README.md

 ## :pencil: Process

 > **:loudspeaker:** The process below is independent of the [level](#level_slider-levels).
-Payment is made in Bitcoin, USDT, USDC, DAI or aUSD.
+Payment is made in Bitcoin, USDT (KSM or ETH), USDC, DAI or aUSD.
 If you want to apply in **private**  and/or you need to be paid out in **fiat**, you can apply [:arrow_right: here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).
 Note that this is generally a slower process and imposes stricter requirements on applicants.

 ### 1. Application